liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/02-elasticsearch/06-elasticsearch-connector-settings-reference.markdown

 `additionalConfigurations=`
 : Set the String values for custom settings for embedded Elasticsearch, in YML format.
-See: Adding Settings to the Liferay Elasticsearch Adapter
+See: Adding Settings to the Liferay Elasticsearch Connector

 `additionalIndexConfigurations=`
 : Set the String values for custom settings for the Liferay index, in JSON or YML format (refer to the Elasticsearch Create Index API for more information).
-See: Adding Settings to the Liferay Elasticsearch Adapter
+See: Adding Settings to the Liferay Elasticsearch Connector

 `additionalTypeMappings=`
 : Set the String values for custom mappings for the `LiferayDocumentType`, in JSON format (refer to the Elasticsearch Put Mapping API for more information)
-See: Adding Settings to the Liferay Elasticsearch Adapter
+See: Adding Settings to the Liferay Elasticsearch Connector

 `overrideTypeMappings=`
 Settings here override @product@'s default type mappings.
 This